 Spencer serves as Opposition Spokesperson for Arts, Tourism, Film/TV, Heritage and PAVCO.
-He previously served as Opposition Critic for Tourism, Arts and Culture, and the B.C.
+He previously served as Opposition Critic for the Ministry of the Environment, and the B.C.
 Lottery Corporation and Gaming Policy.

 A strong community activist, Spencer was voted Vancouver’s Unsung Hero by readers of the Westender,and has consistently been voted Best MLA by readers of the Georgia Straight.

 A strong advocate for equality and human rights, Spencer introduced legislation to ensure transgender people are explicitly protected in B.C.’s Human Rights Code, leading to the successful implementation of this legislation.
 He has been an active voice for the environment, and his work in the legislature was instrumental in the Pacific Salmon being adopted as British Columbia’s official fish.

 Spencer’s work for the creative economy and tourism industries led to the highest level of support for the B.C.
 Arts Council in B.C.’s history, and the restoration of an industry-led tourism marketer.